 2 -If you have funds remaining after the November 26, 2018 C-5 report deadline, you can:

 a.
 Donate the funds to a nonprofit.
 These donations must be reported on a C-118 campaign finance form.

 b.
 If elected, you can establish a constituent services account.
 This requires you to file a C-118 C form and put the money in a bank account with "constituent services" in the account title.
 Please note that there are specific legal requirements for a constituent services account.
 Funds in a constituent services account are restricted to being used for certain activities and require detailed accounting and period reports.
-See this document for details.
+See this document for MCA Constituent Services requirements.